2017–18 St. Louis Blues season: October

 The Blues announced on October 10, they signed a five-year affiliation agreement with the San Antonio Rampage of the AHL to start with the 2018–19 season.
 For the 2017–18 season, as the Blues had no official AHL affiliation, agreed to send players to both their former AHL affiliate, the Chicago Wolves, and to the Rampage, which was still the primary AHL affiliate of the Colorado Avalanche.

 For only the second time in their 51-year history, the Blues won their first four games of the season on October 10.
 They previously did it in the 2013-14 season, losing in their fifth game.
 Carter Hutton, in his first start of the season, made 32 saves on 33 shots, with the team winning 3-1.

 Alexander Steen (LW) returned to active duty from his fractured hand on October 18, to help beat the Chicago Blackhawks 5-2 at home.
 He missed six games, and six of the seven pre-season games.
 Wade Megan (C) was placed on waivers.
 Jaden Schwartz (LW) scored a hat trick, including the third, an empty-netter 51 seconds remaining in the game.
 It was his third career hat trick, and the first for a Blues' player against the Blackhawks since Pierre Turgeon did it in 1998.

 Before the October 27 game, after playing 10, the Blues rank third in the league in a "funny stat" with 165 blocked shots.
 Joel Edmundson (D) ranks second in the NHL with 33, and defense pair Carl Gunnarsson is 14th with 23.
 The pair are one of four teammate pairs in the top-15.

-The team ended a brilliant month of October, 10-2-1 (21 points; HOME: 5-0-0, ROAD: 5-2-1) scoring 44 goals, giving up 30 in 13 games, and reside in first place in both the Central Division and the Western Conference.